mars0i/masonclj/doc/masonclj/params.md

              (example.data/->SimData 25 20.0 40 40 12.0 false nil false))])

  ;; Now start defining those methods we declared above:
+ ;; These cause GUI to make fields displaying data:
- (defn -getNumRSnipes [this] (:num-r-snipes @(.simData this))) (defn -getMaxEnergy [this] (:max-energy @(.simData this))) (defn -getEnvWidth [this] (:env-width @(.simData this))) (defn -getEnvHeight [this] (:env-height @(.simData this))) (defn -setNumRSnipes
+ (defn -getNumRSnipes [this] (:num-r-snipes @(.simData this))) (defn -getMaxEnergy [this] (:max-energy @(.simData this))) (defn -getEnvWidth [this] (:env-width @(.simData this))) (defn -getEnvHeight [this] (:env-height @(.simData this))) ;; These cause GUI to make the fields editable:
+ (defn -setNumRSnipes
    [this newval]
    (clojure.core/swap! (.simData this)